jvspeed74/F1-Management-API/DEV.md

 ## GitHub Actions

-- On every push and PR, a pipeline will run on GitHub to verify coding standards and ensure tests are successful.
+- On every PR leading to a major branch, a pipeline will run on GitHub to verify coding standards and ensure tests are successful.
 - Nothing prevents code from being pushed to the repository; the pipeline is there to highlight key issues in our code.
 - The project requires the `GitHub Action Manager` plugin, allowing you to see the results of the pipeline without needing to tab out from PhpStorm.
 - To see the pipeline results, click on the circular icon with a play button, located in the bottom left corner of the IDE.

-## Environment Variables

-- The project requires a `.env` file, which is used to store environment variables.
-- The main use of this package is to reduce the coupling between our environments (i.e. database ports)
-- The PHP dotenv package is included in the `composer.json` file to allow the `.env` file to be read.
-- To get started:
-  1. Copy the contents of the `.env.example` file
-  2. Create a new file named `.env`.
-  3. Paste the contents into the `.env` file.
-  4. Update the values in the `.env` file to match your local environment.